-Maker education has been gaining momentum in schools across america for the last 15 years.
-The Elizabeth Forward School District, located just south of Pittsburgh, adopted maker ed district-wide, and partnered with Carnegie Mellon to provide training and development for teachers to add makers ed to the curriculum.
+Maker education has been gaining momentum in schools across America for the last 15 years.
+The Elizabeth Forward School District, located just south of Pittsburgh, adopted maker ed district-wide and partnered with Carnegie Mellon University to provide training and development for teachers to add makers ed to the curriculum.

 President Obama brought attention to the movement in 2014 by holding the first ever White House Maker Faire in June.
 Since then, many other schools and educators have been supporting the implementation of maker education in classrooms.
 Advocates of the maker movement believe that making provides the opportunity to close the gender gap by bringing more women to STEM fields, as well as increasing educational equity in public school students.

 The maker movement is an interesting development of a culture saturated with DIYers, entrepreneurs and problem solvers.
 Whether it makes its way into classrooms across the nation remains to be seen.
 However there are certainly plenty of opportunities for anyone to engage in making education in physical or online communities.